-The digestibility of medusahead and goatgrass were compared with that of ryegrass and alfalfa.
+head and goatgrass were compared with that of ryegrass and alfalfa.
 Medusahead and goatgrass have relatively low nutritional value and are intensely avoided, especially after awns emerge from the flag leaf sheath, meaning their impact must be evaluated on this behavioral component as well as the chemical composition.
 Economic Impacts